Looking for clean-eating, low-carb recipes that skip the carbs, but not on flavor? Look no further, because they’re all here.

 5. Spinach-Quinoa Patties

-This recipe combine two of my favorite healthy food staples together; Quinoa and spinach, I really like this recipe from Cassie at Back to Her Roots because it’s so versatile.
+This recipe combines two of my favorite healthy food staples together; Quinoa and spinach, I really like this recipe from Cassie at Back to Her Roots because it’s so versatile.

 You can make small patties and toss them on top of a kale avocado salad for protein or just snack on them during the day between meals.